M0Rph3U56031769/configparser/README.md

 - check somthing from the config file: config.config_check('section', 'variable')
 - modify something in the config file: config.config_modify('section', 'variable', 'new value')

+Note: checkConfig will not autocreate the config file but the configModify will do it.

 Author: Daniel Nagy